aquafishe/1upHealth_Challenge/README.md

     2. Search ALL resources which reference retrieved Patient
     3. Print results which include Patient details and matching resources

-### Takeaways
+### Takeaway Notes
-* Reviewing challenge instructions, I noticed my results did not match 1:1 with the included screenshot.
+* Reviewing the challenge instructions, I noticed my results did not match 1:1 with the included screenshot.
 Resources like Practitioner and PractitionerRole had matches however, reviewing the resource entries I did not see specific references to the patient "Cleo27 Bode78".
 I decided to leave my code as is, since I did not see any references.
 However I do understand there could be other indirect relationships I am not currently seeing.